-Your clinical training will combine 16 months of clinical rotations with 20 months of ophthalmologic surgery services.
-During clinical rotations, you will study the entire spectrum of ophthalmologic diseases.
-You will have the opportunity to learn and practice the following examination techniques and procedures:
+Your clinical training combines 16 months of clinical rotations with 20 months of ophthalmic surgery services.
+During clinical rotations, you study the entire spectrum of ophthalmic diseases.
+You have the opportunity to learn and practice these examination techniques and procedures:

 - Argon, krypton and YAG laser surgery

 - Ophthalmic photography (including corneal endothelial specular microscopy)